 Deposit & Cancellation Policies

 Deposit Policy: A 50% deposit is required via credit card to confirm your booking.
 We generally cap deposits at $1500 even on very large bookings.

 Cancellation Policy: Deposits are fully refundable up to one month prior to the first date of the trip minus a 3% fee to cover our credit card processing.
 Between one month and one week prior to the trip, deposits will be refunded if we are able to rebook the guide(s) assigned to the trip and forfeited if not.
 80% of forfeited deposits go to the guide(s) to make up for lost work.
 Trips canceled within 7 days of the first date of the booking require full payment if we are unable to rebook the guide.
 We strongly suggest purchasing trip insurance.

 Weather and Water Condition-Related Changes: We fish rain, snow, wind, and shine.
 Trips may not be canceled due to unpleasant weather conditions.
 Clients are expected to come prepared for forecast weather conditions in terms of clothing, raingear, and if necessary wading gear suitable for the weather and water conditions.
 If the client(s) and guide(s) agree mutually that conditions are dangerous or unfishable, we will attempt to reschedule or modify the trip.
 If this is not possible, we’ll issue a full refund.
 Note that we do not guarantee we’ll be able to fish a specific body of water or use specific fishing techniques.
-Provided that fisheries suitable for the trip type you have booked (float, MT walk-wade, YNP hike-wade, power boat, or private water) are available, we expect the trip to run.
-We may also offer alternative options (with no guide service fee increases), for example substituting a power boat trip for a float trip if power boat waters are clear but float rivers are not.
+Provided that fisheries suitable for the trip type you have booked (float, MT walk-wade, YNP hike-wade, or private water) are available, we expect the trip to run.
+We may also offer alternative options.

 What if YCFF Cancels?
-If we have to cancel a trip due to dangerous or unfishable weather or water conditions, vehicle or boat breakdowns, guide illness or injury, or state or federal closures (usually related to drought or fire), we will issue a full refund if we are unable to reschedule, as well as offer profuse apologies.
+If we have to cancel a trip due to dangerous or unfishable weather or water conditions, motor vehicle or boat breakdowns, guide illness or injury, or state or federal closures (usually related to drought or fire), we will issue a full refund if we are unable to reschedule, as well as offer profuse apologies.